Emergency Contraceptives (EC)

 Things to Consider

-- Emergency Contraception is not effective if a woman is already pregnant.
+- Emergency Contraception is not effective if a woman’s pregnancy has already implanted in her uterus.

 - Emergency Contraception does not protect against HIV infection and other sexually transmitted diseases or infections (Chlamydia, Gonorrhea, etc.)